thanashr/thanashr/README.md

 I am also a naturalist and a person who believes that every child deserves equal opportunity for education. 🎈 You can find me creating a huge impact on children's education in the future. ⚡ ✔

-🔭 I’m currently working on Android App Developement and Web applications on React .

-🌱 I’m currently learning Android development and Blockchain.
+🌱 I’m recently  Android excited about Android development, ReactJS and Blockchain.

 👯 I’m looking for software development full time opportunities.

-😄 Pronouns: She / Hers.

-⚡ Fun fact: Our life is a part of the Nature we are surrounded by! 💚
+🎀 Fun fact: Our life is a part of the Nature we are surrounded by! 💚

 <ul>
 🛠  Tech Stack